 * Other bulbs may use more power and therefore current than labelled.
 If you have bulbs from another supplier we recommend you test their power consumption.

-limit or to regulate from a voltage of 16+ Volts, you must use a larger heatsink or fan.
-Contact us directly (email firstname.lastname@example.org
+The LM2940 regulator used on this board has an absolute 1 Amp limit.
+If you intend to use this regulator up to this limit OR to regulate from a voltage of 16+ Volts, you must use a larger heatsink or fan.
+Contact us directly (email email@example.com) before purchase with details of your exact requirements so that we can confirm suitability.

 Using the 12 Volt Regulator